 The largest maintenance project included in the transportation infrastructure category involves the milling and resurfacing of 9.4 miles of City owned roadway along Ocean Blvd.
 Segments of the boulevard will be resurfaced annually during the course of the 5-year plan period.
-The largest roadway improvement project planned is the widening of 29th Ave.
-North from three-lanes to five-lanes between Grissom Parkway and Oak St. and from two-lanes to three-lanes from Oak St. to Kings Hwy.
-The 29th Avenue widening project is included in fiscal year 2016 and 2017.
+The largest roadway improvement project planned will involve streetscape enhancements and underground conversion of overhead utilities along Ocean Blvd. from 2nd Avenue to 9th Avenue North.